GuidanceMantras/GuidanceMantras/README.md

   * then think best possible way to afford it either through EMI or late payment
   * Never pay full amount to any buying in life
   * Analyze above points once again before making a decision to buy something/anything
+- Always go for second hand buy as a first option on different application such as olx, ebay or others
 ### Payment
 - Never pay full amount to any buying such as electronics(phone, laptop, cars and so on), clothes,
 - Never pay full amount to anyone such as schools, colleges or universities or so on